albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Import and Export
 ~~~~~~~~~~~~~~~~~

-The full logbook can be imported and exported to a CSV (comma separated
+The full logbook or selected logbook entries can be imported and exported to a CSV (comma separated
-value) text file which can be loaded in *LibreOffice Calc* or *Microsoft
+value) text file which can be loaded in *LibreOffice Calc* or *Microsoft Excel*.
+All data can be
-Excel*.
-All data can be exported and imported which allows to use this
-function for backup purposes.
+exported and imported which allows to use this function for backup purposes.

-Note that it is not possible to export a selection similar to the
-userpoints.
-Only the full logbook can be exported.
-Import appends the
-logbook entries from the CSV file to already present logbook entries.

 Export and import can be done by using the menu items :ref:`logbook-import-csv` and
 :ref:`logbook-export-csv`.